skypjack/entt/docs/md/meta.md

 standard library.
 In fact, user defined data structures can also work with the meta system in many cases.

-To make a container be recognized as such by the meta system, users are required to provide specializations for either the `meta_sequence_container_traits` class or the `meta_associative_container_traits` class, according to the actual _type_ of the container.<br/>
-`EnTT` already exports the specializations for some common classes.
-In
-particular:

-* `std::vector`, `std::array`, `std::deque` and `std::list` (but not
-  `std::forward_list`) are supported as _sequence containers_.

-* `std::map`, `std::set` and their unordered counterparts are supported as _associative containers_.
+Containers are automatically _detected_ based on some common _traits_.<br/>
+For example, and not limited to, a sequence container must have a `begin`/`end` pair that returns a forward iterator, while an associative container must also provide a `key_type` member and a `find` function.<br/>
+If a container is not recognized as such, it is still possible to provide an _adapter_ by specializing the template classes `meta_sequence_container_traits` and `meta_associative_container_traits`.
+Similarly, users can _inhibit_ the detection of a type as a meta container by specializing the right traits class but without providing any definition.

+Standard library containers are generally exported as meta containers out of the box (with the exception of `std::string`, which is not considered a sequence container on purpose).<br/>
-It is important to include the header file `container.hpp` to make these specializations available to the compiler when needed.<br/>
+However, it is important to include the header file `container.hpp` to make the right specializations available to the compiler when needed.<br/>
-The same file also contains many examples for the users that are interested in making their own containers available to the meta system.
+The same file also contains some examples for the users that are interested in making their own containers available to the meta system.

-When a specialization of the `meta_sequence_container_traits` class exists, the meta system treats the wrapped type as a sequence container.
-In a similar way, a type is treated as an associative container if a specialization of the `meta_associative_container_traits` class is found for it.<br/>
-Proxy objects are returned by dedicated members of the `meta_any` class.
+For meta containers, the `meta_any` class returns properly initialized proxy objects for ease of use.
 The following is a deliberately verbose example of how users can access a proxy object for a sequence container:

 ```cpp
 std::vector<int> vec{1, 2, 3};